shm0sby/configs/README.md

-# configs
+# Configs
-Contains some configs I need.
+Contains some configs I need for Linux or other stuff.